phanmaison/ActiveRoleEngine/README.md

 - The entry point is `AuthConfig.ConfigRoleEngine`:
   - `RestoreUserSession`: currently the user permission is stored in Session which has a limitation: session timeout.
 Hence, `RestoreUserSession` is neccessary for the engine to restore the user's permission
   - `HandleUnauthorizedRequest` (optional): how system handle the unauthorized request.
 If not provided, the engine will return 403 Forbidden
-- The engine does require your extra work to manage user, role, permission
+- The engine does require your extra work to manage user, role, permission which is the responsibility of the application itself

 Entire sample is provided in SampleWeb application for your reference.
 The data is stored in memory hence it will be reset next time you start the application.

 ### Sample Code
 **Super Admin**